 \section{Abstract}

-Essentially nonlinear dynamics of surface gravity waves on deep water with constant vorticity is modeled using governing equations in conformal coordinates.
-It is known that the dispersion relation of surface gravity waves upon shear flow has two branches, with one of them being weakly dispersive for long waves.
-The weakly nonlinear evolution of waves of this branch can be described by the integrable Benjamin-Ono equation, which has soliton and multi-soliton solutions, and solitons interact elastically.
-To what extent the properties of such solitary waves obtained within the weakly nonlinear models are preserved in the exact Euler equations is not known.
-Here, we investigate the behaviour of this class of solitary waves without the restrictive assumption of weak nonlinearity by using the exact Euler equations.
-Evolution of localized initial perturbations leading to formation of one or multiple solitary waves is modeled and properties of finite amplitude solitary waves are discussed.
-It is shown that within exact equations two-soliton collisions are inelastic and the waves receive phase shift after the interaction.
+We present a numerical study of essentially nonlinear dynamics of surface gravity waves on deep water with constant vorticity using governing equations in conformal coordinates.
+The dispersion relation of surface gravity waves on shear flow is known to have two branches, one of which is weakly dispersive for long waves.
+Weakly nonlinear evolution of the waves of this branch can be described by the Benjamin-Ono equation, which is integrable and has soliton and multi-soliton solutions.
+Currently, the extent to which the properties of such solitary waves obtained within the weakly nonlinear model are preserved in the exact Euler equations is unknown.
+We investigate the behaviour of this class of solitary waves without the restrictive assumption of weak nonlinearity by using the exact Euler equations.
+The evolution of localized initial perturbations leading to the formation of single or multiple solitary waves is modeled, and the properties of finite-amplitude solitary waves are discussed.
+We show that within the framework of the exact equations, two-soliton collisions are almost elastic, but in contrast to solutions of the Benjamin-Ono equation the waves receive a phase shift as a result of the interaction.